mist-cloud-eu/mist-cloud-eu.github.io/README.md

 ----

-4. From the Rapids each relevant River makes a copy, in this case only the `english-river`.
+4. From the Rapids, each relevant River makes a copy, in this case only the `english-river`.
 2. Each River passes the event to _one_ service which subscribes to it with a hook in `mist.json`.
    ```json
    {